aa20g217/CHIP-Seq/README.md

 #### **Input**

 * Raw Data
     - A folder with all fastq.gz files.
-An example input data is available at https://console.latch.bio/s/343962260275929.
+An example input data (mouse) is available at https://console.latch.bio/s/343962260275929.

 * Reference Genome
     - A reference genome annotation file (.fa.gz file).
+You can load mouse reference genome using load test data feature from latch.

 * Control samples
     - File name (space separated) of control samples, if available.